Re-Public-DAO/re-public/README.md

 The native apps that run on each of the user's devices belong to the VPN and securely transmit all data generated from the device to the Cloud.

-Within the secure Cloud enclave is where developer's apps are installed and run.
+Within the secure Cloud enclave is where developers' apps are installed and run.
 When they run, they must ask for permissions to access any of the data they require -- similar to other OS's today.

 The apps are **private by default** and the user must approve all external requests for data.
 That means no telemetry, no